Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Timeline

 There were two sessions on this day.
-From 2:30 pm to 6 pm, John Lennon’s “I Want You (She’s So Heavy)” was completed.
-From 6 pm to 1:15 am, the running order of the album was finalized.
+From 2:30 pm to 6 pm, work was completed on John Lennon’s “I Want You (She’s So Heavy).”
+From 6 pm to 1:15 am, the running order of the “Abbey Road” album was finalized.

-This was the last day with the four Beatles together in a recording studio.
+This day marked the last time the four Beatles were together in a recording studio.

-On August 8, “I Want You (She’s So Heavy)” received some overdubs added onto the master done at Trident Studios on February 23, without the overdubs recorded on April 20, 1969.
-On August 11, harmony vocals were overdubbed onto take 1 from April 20 but those were also edited into the original Trident Studios master.
+On August 8, “I Want You (She’s So Heavy)” had received new overdubs added onto the master recording made at Trident Studios on February 23, without incorporating the overdubs recorded on April 20, 1969.
+On August 11, harmony vocals had been overdubbed onto Take 1 from April 20, but these were also edited into the original Trident master.

-On this day, the two versions were mixed – eight attempts at creating the stereo mix of take 1, two attempts for the Trident version.
-It was then decided to combine the two versions to create the final release.
-The April 20 version was used for the first four minutes and 37 seconds; the Trident version was used for the rest of the track (ending at 7’47”).
+On this day, both versions were mixed — eight attempts were made to mix Take 1 (labelled Remix Stereo 1 to 8), and two attempts were made for the Trident version (labelled Remix Stereo 9 and 10).
+It was then decided to combine the two versions for the final release: the April 20 recording was used for the first four minutes and 37 seconds (using RS8), and the Trident version for the remainder of the track (using RS10), ending at 7:47.

 We were putting the final touches to that side of the LP and we were listening to the mix.
 John said ‘There!
 Cut the tape there’.
 Geoff [Emerick] cut the tape and that was it.
 End of side one!